 Dying Light was the little zombie game that could, and Dying Light 2, which we got a new taste of at E3 2019, looks even better.
-Even after some less-than-fantastic review scores, the original game's blend of zombie bashing and hardcore parkour maintained high levels of interest for years.
-With The Following DLC, which let you roam an expansive countryside while smooshing the undead beneath an armored buggy, and and a battle royale-esque spin-off, Dying Light has managed to stick around far longer than most other zombie action games.
+Techlands zombie-parkour darling has left a lasting impression in the years since its release.
+In 2016, it also got The Following DLC, which let you roam an expansive countryside while smooshing the undead beneath an armored buggy, and even a battle royale-esque spin-off later on.

 Dying Light 2's release date: when to expect it

 At the Microsoft E3 2019 conference, Dying Light 2 originally gave a spring 2020 release window.
 In January 2020, Techland announced that the sequel has been delayed and did not give an estimate of a new release window.